-You are able to get into the probate court offices from 8:30 a.m. to 5:00 p.m., Monday through Friday.
+You can get into the Fulton County probate court offices from 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Many petitions call for a filing fee of no more than $20 paid in person.
-If you record your petition/forms following 4:00 p.m., it’ll be obsolete and processed to the next business day.
+If you record your petition/forms following 4:00 p.m., they’ll be obsolete and processed by the next business day.

 The courtroom isn’t ordinarily available on State and Federal vacations, also in states of severe weather or other emergencies.
-It’s ideal to set a call through the courtroom at 404-613-4070 to affirm it’s open prior to going.
+It’s ideal to set a call through the courtroom at 404-613-4070 to affirm it’s open before going.